7bitlyrus/Asay-Discord-Proxy/README.md

 # Asay Discord Proxy
-Sends `ulx asay`s to a Discord chat if your staff arn't online.
+Sends `ulx asay`s to a Discord chat if your staff aren't online.

 ## Requirements
 This addon requires [ULX](https://github.com/TeamUlysses/ulx) on your server, duh.